SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Method

 The proposed SA-ResGS framework is illustrated in Fig.~\ref{fig:pipeline}.
-SA-ResGS builds upon the state-of-the-art next-best-view selection method, FisherRF~\citep{fisherrf}, extending it with SA-Points to support two core ideas: (1) guiding physically grounded view selection with reduced reliance on uncertainty estimation, and (2) applying residual supervision to uncertain Gaussians, mitigating the vanishing gradient problem, wherein weakly contributing Gaussians—those with minimal impact on rasterized pixel values—receive insufficient gradients during backpropagation.
-The physically grounded view selection is enabled by a geometrically encoded surface representation, constructed using SA-Points derived from a single training view.
-To construct SA-Points, we employ the 3D vision foundational model, MASt3R~\citep{mast3r}, to predict dense correspondences between a given training image and a rasterized extrapolated view rendered from a nearby camera pose.
-The resulting 2D correspondences are then triangulated to produce 3D SA-Points.
+Built on the next-best-view selection method, FisherRF~\cite{fisherrf} as a baseline, SA-ResGS extends it with SA-Points around two core ideas: (1) physically grounded view selection with reduced reliance on uncertainty estimates, and (2) residual supervision that explicitly strengthens weakly contributing Gaussians, which minimally affect rasterized pixels and therefore receive insufficient gradients.
+Implementation details and hyperparameter settings are provided in Suppl.~\Sref{Supp:Implementation}.